Listen to the Latest Podcast Episode

 Actually, chances are that it's been time for a break and you were too busy to notice.
 Your vacation days are as important as your deadlines.

-the toxic work culture you're experiencing, or maybe it's as simple as finally taking those vacation days.
+Maybe it's a break from the industry you're in, the toxic work culture you're experiencing, or maybe it's as simple as finally taking those vacation days.
 Heck, it might be as simple as turning your phone off for three hours on a Saturday.
-Give yourself permission to
+Give yourself permission to take a break—then take it.

 Taking time—whether on vacation or a hiatus from work—is like taking a long shower.
 Suddenly, your thoughts become clearer and more lucid.
 By giving yourself a break, you can open yourself to ideas and inspiration you were simply too busy to see.